huawei-noah/streamDM/website/index.md

 * Ease of use.
 Experiments can be executed from the command-line, as in WEKA or MOA.
 * No dependence on third-part libraries, specially on the linear algebra package Breeze.
 MLlib uses  Breeze, which depends on netlib-java, and jblas that depend on native Fortran routines.
 Due to license issues, netlib-java’s native libraries are not included in MLlib’s dependency set under default settings.
 * Ease of extensibility
-* Advanced machine learning methods will be available as streaming decision trees, streaming Random Forests, streaming clustering methods as CluStream and StreamKM++.
+* Advanced machine learning methods will be available such as the streaming classification methods of decision trees and streaming random forests, and the streaming clustering methods of CluStream and StreamKM++.